 Will there be an annual report to donors?
 Yes.
-An annual report is published each fall listing the awards to families by school as well as an alphabetical listing of donors who wish to be identified.
+An annual report is published each year listing the awards to families by school as well as an alphabetical listing of donors who wish to be identified.

 May gifts to the Catholic Tuition Organization be restricted to an individual Diocesan School?
 No. Awards are based on the need of qualified families and not on the amount of contributions designated to a specific school.
 It is the commitment of the board of directors that every qualified families who needs tuition assistance will receive tuition assistance.

 Are contributions put into an endowment?
 No. Unlike an endowment fund, donations by law cannot be held to support future needs.
 Therefore, the CTO must raise funds annually and present scholarships annually to support the ongoing needs of the eligible families.